 Practice other good health habits:

-Clean and disinfect frequently touched surfaces at home, work or school, especially when someone is ill.
+Clean and disinfect frequently touched surfaces at home, work or school.
 Get plenty of sleep, be physically active (following all health guidelines), manage your stress, drink plenty of fluids and eat nutritious food.

 For more information, visit the Orange County Health Care Agency’s website.

-Visit IUSD’s Health Services page for information about IUSD’s Health Guidelines, daily home COVID screenings and other helpful information.
+Visit IUSD’s Health Services page for more inforamtion about IUSD information and resources.

-If your student has COVID-19 or is a close contact, your school will provide you with notification and next steps per CDPH and Orange County Health Care Agency guidelines.
-IUSD schools and staff will maintain confidentiality and protect student privacy, following all FERPA protocols, while helping to continue your student’s education.
+As a reminder, IUSD schools and staff will maintain confidentiality and protect student privacy, following all FERPA protocols, while helping to continue your student’s education.
 Please continue to work through your school for all related questions and concerns.

 covid-19 Vaccine resources